MadEyeDeer/avatar-tools/README.md

 php flarum migrate
 php flarum cache:clear
 ```

+> Note: Some releases may require a version to be specified when updating, so check the release notes on the [Flarum forum](https://discuss.flarum.org/d/NO_LINK_YET) for specific instructions.

 ## Usage
 Change the avatar upload file size limit in admin settings by entering a value in MB.